-Instances may arise where an applicant must return all or part of the awarded funding to the Program.
-The Program is responsible for recapturing duplicative funds from applicants or from applicants who become non-compliant.
-All applicant files will be reviewed and reconciled for accuracy to ensure DOB did not occur and that applicants are in compliance with Program requirements and federal guidelines.
+Instances may arise where an applicant may need to return all or part of the awarded funding to the Program.
+The Program is responsible for recovering funds considered duplicative, those granted to Applicants who do not meet Program requirements, and funds identified as potential overpayments.
+All Applicants records will be reviewed and reconciled to ensure compliance with Program requirements and federal guidelines.
 If an applicant has been identified as receiving a potential overpayment, the Program will document the amount and basis for the repayment in writing via a Repayment Notification.